ericrasmussen/chromaticleaves/posts/nix-in-2-days.markdown

 [covered](https://www.domenkozar.com/2014/03/11/why-puppet-chef-ansible-arent-good-enough-and-we-can-do-better/)
 [elsewhere](http://lethalman.blogspot.com/2014/07/nix-pill-1-why-you-should-give-it-try.html).

-I'm going to hope that if you've made it this far, you already have some interest in it.
+I'm hoping that if you've made it this far, you already have some interest in it.
 If you're skeptical about getting started right away, I recommend spending some time reading the above links to get a better sense of what Nix offers.

+The "two days" recommendation is a suggestion for pacing so you don't need to dive too deep down the Nix rabbit hole on the first day you try it out, but the actual steps we'll go over could be run through much faster if desired.

 #### Day 1: Installation

+Good news!
 It's not going to take a day to install Nix (the quickstart install takes a few minutes at most), but we'll go at a slower pace here so you can spend time learning the basic tools and some of the concepts too.

 One of Nix's defining features is the packages it builds will not depend on global install directories (`/bin`, `/usr`, `/lib`, etc), and the packages will